DallanQ/lotr_journeys_in_middle_earth/Manual.md

 The enemy menu displays a health value for **each figure** in the enemy group as well as each figure's armor or sorcery value.
 If an enemy has armor or sorcery, hits reduce those values first.
 If an enemy does not have armor or sorcery, hits reduce the enemy's health.

-> An image of a progress bar of health, sorcery and armor, showing 4 health, 2 sorcery and i armor
+> An image of a progress bar of health, sorcery, and armor, showing 4 health, 2 sorcery, and 1 armor stats

 After inputting all hits and modifiers, the hero selects the "Apply" button to apply the hits to the enemies (even if the hero had no hits).
 If an enemy's health is reduced to zero, that enemy is defeated and the app instructs the heroes to remove the enemy's figure from the board.

 If an enemy is not defeated, it regains all of its armor and sorcery, and it may be prompted to counterattack.
 The enemy group can attack if it is in the hero's space or in an adjacent space and has the ranged (> right-pointed dart with a white-shaped right-pointed arrow in it) icon on its portrait.
 If the enemy can attack, the hero selects the "Yes" button and resolves an attack as described in "Enemy Activation Step" on page 8.

-> image of ranged icon on a part of a portrait
+> image of a ranged icon on a part of a portrait

 *Ranged Icon on Portrait*